 - Personal spending money for snacks, laundry, public transportation, drinks and leisure activities during your free time.

-Free-time experiences & tours in Delhi
+Popular add-ons & experiences in Delhi

 If seeing the iconic Taj Mahal is on your bucket list, this visit is your dream come true.